konskons11/ViRAE/README.md

 ### Run examples

-In order to better comprehend the use and output of the ViRAE standalone application, we highly recommend inputting the -t flag only the first time you run it so as to deploy ViRAE on a small test dataset, wchih also verifies the installation of all prerequisites and downloads them automatically if needed.
+In order to better comprehend the use and output of the ViRAE standalone application, we highly recommend inputting the -t flag only the first time you run it so as to deploy ViRAE on a small test dataset, which also verifies the installation of all prerequisites and downloads them automatically if needed.

 ViRAE test mode run example:
 ```sh